Trump Will Win Again. No Way He'll Win. Be Wary Of 2020 Election Predictions

 When polls may mislead

 The classic case of a president whose polling may have created a false sense of security was provided by George H.W.
 Bush.
-The first President Bush went to a vertiginous 89% approval rating in the Gallup in March 1991 after U.S. troops achieved victory in the Persian Gulf War.
+Bush went to a vertiginous 89% approval rating in the Gallup in February/March 1991 after U.S. troops achieved victory in the Persian Gulf War.
 But a recession set in later that year and Bush fell all the way to 52% by December.

-His son, George W. Bush, was president in September of 2001 and riding at 51% approval in the Gallup when terrorists struck the World Trade Center and the Pentagon.
-The next Gallup pegged him at 90% approval, but like his father he saw this soaring score fall back to earth – or more specifically to 50% — late in his third year in office.
-He stayed in that mid-range, never falling or rising more than three points, right through 2004 and a narrow re-election that November.
+His son, George W. Bush, was president in September 2001 and riding at 51% approval in the Gallup when terrorists struck the World Trade Center and the Pentagon.
+The next Gallup pegged him at 90% approval, but like his father, he saw this soaring score fall back to earth — or more specifically to 50% — late in his third year in office.
+He stayed in that midrange, never falling or rising more than 3 points, right through 2004 and a narrow re-election that November.

 The only consistent lesson